Attached is a piece on the hatchment we had restored in 2018.

 The Parish Church is mainly C12 to early C15.
 Beginning as a smallish, ill lit, Anglo Saxon Church, probably just a nave and chancel, it was augmented about the year 1200 by a massive low rise tower stretching the full width of the nave.
 The tower survives largely intact from that time.
 Complete with its original window openings, doorway and door.
 The wall of the nave was later pierced to form an arcade, and a south aisle was constructed at the same time.

-About one hundred years later the same thing happened on the north side; the south aisle was also lengthened.
+Around one hundred years later the same thing happened on the north side; and the south aisle was also lengthened.
 It is likely that the construction of the two aisles coincided with peaks in population growth.
 The chancel was rebuilt around 1340, a few years before the Black Death (1348) reduced the population by at least a third, perhaps as much as half.
-You will see that the Chancel has the axis deflected to the north, usually it would be deflected to the south.

-In about the year 1400 the south aisle was rebuilt and the south porch was added to it, fifty years later a porch was added to the north aisle of the Church.
-The nave was probably as gloomy as the chancel until a clerestory was added in the C16.
+In around 1400 the south aisle was rebuilt and the south porch was added to it, fifty years later a porch was added to the north aisle of the Church.
+The nave was probably as dark as the chancel until a clerestory was added in the C16.
 Little further structural change occurred until 1750 when the north porch was rebuilt.
 Between 1872 and 1877 the Church was restored and an organ chamber and vestry were built on the south side of the Church.
-Ewan Christian a nationally known Church architect oversaw the restoration.
+Ewan Christian, a nationally known Church architect oversaw the restoration.

-Before I talk about the fixtures and fittings in this Church, I would like to draw your attention to the tower.
-At ground level there is a feature that may be unique in Essex, this is the so called ‘Samson post’, a massive timber post, probably of the C17 which supports the floor above and the wooden frame of the spire.
+The tower, at ground level has a feature that may be unique in Essex, this is the so called ‘Samson post’, a massive timber post, probably of the C17 which supports the floor above and the wooden frame of the spire.
 Such posts were more commonly used in the construction of wooden ships.
 The C14 north door is original.

-There are eight bells in the tower, one dated 1623 is by Miles Graye 1 of Colchester, who was known as the ‘prince of founders’.
+There are eight bells in the tower, one dated 1623 is by Miles Graye of Colchester, who was known as the ‘Prince of Founders’.
 He was the first of three generations of founders all named Miles Graye who produced bells for nearly a century.
-When Miles 1 died in 1649 he was, to use his own words, ‘crazed with age but of perfect mind and memory’.
+When Miles died in 1649 he was, to use his own words, ‘crazed with age but of perfect mind and memory’.

 There are fragments of C14 glass collected in several windows in the Church.
-There is also some later glass including the badge of Anne Boleyn in the windows of the south aisle.
+Some notable glass includes the badge of Anne Boleyn in the windows of the south aisle.
 The badge consists of a crowned falcon holding a sceptre.

 In the chancel there is a C17 communion table.
 The rood screen is mainly C15 but has been much restored.
 There are two ‘sedilia’ (vicar’s seats) in the south wall of the Chancel and a double ‘picinae’ with two drains (stone wash bowls) they are well preserved and date from the C14.

 The principle monument in the church is also in the chancel on the north side.
 It consists of an altar tomb with alabaster effigy of a man, probably Henry Wentworth, in plate armour, his feet resting on a unicorn (minus the horn) and the effigy of a woman (probably Elizabeth Howard, his first wife) in a long cloak and wearing a necklace of roses.
-You will see that the effigies still retain traces of their original colouring and gilding, but in addition to this they are covered with an extraordinary number of graffiti.
-Scratched into the soft alabaster, these initials and dates (many from the C17) totally disfigure the effigies and remind us that graffiti are not a new problem.
+The effigies still retain traces of their original colouring and gilding, but in addition to this they are covered with an extraordinary quantity of graffiti.

 Above the tomb, balanced on what appears to be the original iron bracket is a C16 helmet with a unicorn crest.
-Such helmets are very flimsy and were made especially for funerals.
+Such helmets were made especially for funerals.
 Close to the Wentworth tomb are some high quality floor slabs which cover the graves of the Mott family who were generous benefactors to the poor of this parish in the C18.

-I cannot finish without mentioning two Wethersfield worthies.
-The first is a man named Patrick Punty, born a Gaelic speaking Catholic in County Down, he transformed himself into Patrick Bronte, a Church of England clergyman who was curate here from1806 to 1809, he was of course father of the Bronte sisters.
+Two Wethersfield "worthies" are commemorated in the church.
+The first is a Patrick Punty, born a Gaelic speaking Catholic in County Down, he transformed himself into Patrick Bronte, a Church of England clergyman who was curate here from 1806 to 1809.
+He was father of the Bronte sisters.
 The Bronte Society unveiled a plaque in his memory by the south door some years ago.
-The second worthy is Captain Charles Clerke son of a Wethersfield farmer, who accompanied Captain James Cook on four expeditions.
+The second worthy is Captain Charles Clerke, son of a Wethersfield farmer, who accompanied Captain James Cook on four expeditions.
 Having witnessed Captain Cook’s murder in Hawaii, Clerke took command of the expedition but died of TB on his way home to England.